JRB-Useless-Inventions/GuitarHeroMidiMapper/README.md

 This program is intended for the Guitar Hero World Tour Controller, but can work with pretty much anyother device including the regular Xbox360 Gamepad.

-This code uses Xinput and RtMidi.
+This code uses the C++ Xinput and RtMidi lirbaries.

 Fret 0 : None
 Fret 1 : G